shaysugg/Notes/iOS-study/Modern Concurency/Actors.md

 # Actors
-As mentioned in the Task groups modifying objects through different threads can cause Data Races. on of the solutions is define classes as actor
+As mentioned in the Task groups modifying objects through different threads can cause Data Races. on of the solutions is define classes as `actor`s.

 ```swift
 actor Foo {}
 //istead of
 class Foo {}
 ```
 ## MainActor
-if our custom actor has some related to UI properties, like variable with `@Published` property wrapper then we need to put a `@MainActor` property wrapper to make sure it would treat this variable on the `MainActor` not the class own actor and our UI can safely use it.
+If our custom actor has some related to UI properties, like variable with `@Published` property wrapper then we need to put a `@MainActor` property wrapper to make sure it would treat this variable on the `MainActor` not the class own actor and our UI can safely use it.

 if we want to modifying it in the custom actor we have to use `MainActor.run {}` to make sure our changes would execute on the `MainActor`